gaage/setup-mac/README.md

 the Hyper terminal application.
 These setups/plugins will be linked in from the user's homedir.

+* Hyper

-* Hyper is a highly user-configurble terminal with a built-in plugin manager To customize hyper, start it, select Plugins > 'Install Hyper CLI command in PATH' and then write: 'hyper help'
+iHyper is a highly user-configurble terminal with a built-in plugin manager To customize hyper, start it, select Plugins > 'Install Hyper CLI command in PATH' and then write: 'hyper help'

-* MacVim (gvim) is set up with the Vundle plugin manager The Fluor utility could be started to map the Mac's function keys to vim commands dirctly The vimrc file contains some examples at the bottom
+* MacVim (gvim)

+is set up with the Vundle plugin manager
+The Fluor utility could be started to map the Mac's function keys to vim commands dirctly The vimrc file contains some examples at the bottom